mitre/uploaddataapp/README.md

 Since the app's targetSdkVersion is 23, if running on an Android 5.0+ device, in addition to the app declaring uses-permission entries for each app in its AndroidManifest.xml, the user must at runtime explicitly grant certain app permissions before the app can use them.

+## Setup
+This project can easily be imported into Android Studio.